Are you looking for the most famous landmarks in Washington DC to plan your upcoming trip? We’ve got you covered!

 One of the most famous tombs is the one dedicated to the unknown soldier, which is dedicated to those who died during wars and could not be identified.

-To enter the cemetery, it costs $15, although military personnel can get discounted rates.
+It is free to enter the cemetery and walk around on your own.
+If you would like to take a guided tour by shuttle, tickets are $15, although military personnel can get discounted rates.
 Please note that the famous landmark is actually located in Arlington VA, not in Washington DC (super close by though)!

 9. Washington National Cathedral